Accredited Online Master's Degree Program

 About Public Safety

 The Master of Professional Studies with the concentration in Public Safety is an interdisciplinary program of study designed to provide the public safety professional with leadership and strategic management tools to lead and serve in one of the nation’s growing professions.
 The focus of the program is to provide these professionals with the opportunity to develop important skills in risk assessment and disaster preparations, crisis response, public safety leadership, research and administration in the various components of law enforcement, homeland security, emergency management, and other public service systems that include local, state, and federal agencies.
+This degree also has an embedded certificate in Public Safety.

 Spring application deadline is November 26.